Table of Contents

 I felt like a loner, an oddball, a weirdo--you name it.

-It was a label I slapped on myself, and it was my reality at the time.
+It was a label I slapped on myself, and feeling lost in life and misunderstood was my reality at the time.

 But, over time, it hurt too much to not be myself.
 It was soul-crushing and zapping my energy in the process.